OpenIndiana/oi-docs/docs/dev/userland.md

 git rebase -i HEAD~N
 ```

-with N the number of commits to be squashed, and follow the instructions: the letter 's' should be put in place of 'pick' for the N - 1 commits before the last.
+with N the number of commits to be squashed and follow the instructions: the letter 's' should be put in place of 'pick' for the N - 1 commits before the last.

 If you made a mistake with the commit message or author, use: